 NY lawmakers consider ban on tackle football for children

-NEW YORK (AP) — A former college football player suffering from early dementia is among those urging New York state legislators to ban tackle football for children under 12.
+NEW YORK (AP) — A former college football player suffering from early dementia is among those urging New York state legislators to ban tackle football for children 12 and younger.

 T.J.
-Abraham, a 42-year-old doctor, testified Tuesday at a state Assembly committee hearing in Manhattan.
-He talked about the brain damage that he says has destroyed his medical practice and everyday life.
+Abraham testified Tuesday at a New York State Assembly committee hearing in Manhattan.
+Now a doctor, Abraham talked about the brain damage that he says has destroyed his medical practice and everyday life.

-The New York State Assembly's health committee also heard doctors and other experts talk about a possible ban that lawmakers have yet to formalize.
+The health committee also heard doctors and other experts talk about a possible ban that lawmakers have yet to formalize.

 The proposal follows a Boston University study reporting that children who play tackle football may develop cognitive, behavioral and mood problems.

-Note: This story has been corrected to show that the proposed ban is for children 12 and younger, not under 12.